 You have two options to turn off WordPress comments on your media or attachment pages.
 Here’s how:

 Disabling the comments on all of your posts and pages means that no post will ever get comments, including the newly uploaded media.
 Everything will inherit these new settings.
 Take a look at these steps:

 You may get comments through media files that you attached to a certain post.
 To disable WordPress comments on that specific media file, you need to:

 If you don’t feel like going through all these steps manually, you can use a plugin that does the job for you.
 Here’s the easiest way to do it:

 As you can see, learning how to disable comments on WordPress is not as difficult as people think.
 There are both in-built WordPress features that help you do it on some level and plugins that can handle the process entirely, without requiring any effort from your part.

 Choose the method that you find the most convenient and you can enjoy your comment-free WordPress site in minutes.

-If you enjoyed reading this article about how to disable comments in WordPress, you should check out this one about how to update PHP in WordPress.
+If you enjoyed reading this article on how to disable comments in WordPress, you should check out this one about how to update PHP in WordPress.